markmoxon/elite-a-source-code-bbc-micro/README.md

 make build verify release=source-disc
 ```

-This will produce a file called `elite-a-from-source-disc.ssd` that contains the source disc release.
+This will produce a file called `elite-a-from-source-disc.ssd` in the `5-compiled-game-discs` folder that contains the source disc release.

 ### Building the bug fix release